loopsocial/firework_ios_sdk/README.md

 ![Copy Files Step](https://github.com/loopsocial/firework_ios_sdk/blob/main/Resources/manual_installation_copy_files_step.png?raw=true)

-### Firework Client ID
+### Firework IDs

-Include the client ID in your app `Info.plist` file using the key `FireworkVideoClientID`, see image below.
-If the client ID is not included or is included under a differently spelled key, the SDK will return an error.
+Include the app ID and publisher ID in your app `Info.plist` file using the keys `FireworkVideoAppID` and `FireworkVideoPublisherID` respectively, see image below.
+If either the app ID or the publisher ID is not included or is included under a differently spelled key, the SDK will return an error.
 See Troubleshooting for more details.

 ![App Setup Info Plist](https://github.com/loopsocial/firework_ios_sdk/blob/main/Resources/app_setup_info_plist.png?raw=true)